prysmaticlabs/documentation/website/docs/wallet/slashing-protection.md

 sidebar_label: Importing/exporting slashing protection history
 ---

-This section explains how to import a slashing protection history file into Prysm as well as how to export your validators' slashing protection history to move between computers or between eth2 client implementations.
+This section explains how to import a slashing protection history file into Prysm as well as how to export your validators' slashing protection history to move between computers or between Ethereum consensus client implementations.

 ## What is slashing protection?

-Validators in eth2 are assigned to produce blocks and vote on other blocks in a scheduled, random assignment basis.
+Validators in Ethereum are assigned to produce blocks and vote on other blocks in a scheduled, random assignment basis.
 Upon performing their roles, they submit their data to a beacon node which then broadcasts it to the network, which if done properly, will earn the validator rewards for validating correctly.
-Eth2, however, also relies on a system of punishments to ensure that validators cannot take advantage of the system.
+Ethereum, however, also relies on a system of punishments to ensure that validators cannot take advantage of the system.
 There are few actions that, if performed by a validator, will lead to **slashing**.
 When validators get slashed, they lose a portion of their stake, get forcefully ejected from the validator set, and **cannot rejoin** the network!
 Unfortunately, slashing happens to innocent validators quite often which set up their system incorrectly, or are using complicated failover mechanisms for their validators.

 :::tip We recommend running your validators in simple ways Some stakers care a lot about the uptime of their validators, even going to great extents to set up **failover** beacon nodes or validators across different machines to make sure they are always online and making money.
 Unfortunately, this is very easy to misconfigure and you could easily end up slashed, missing out on a lot of rewards until you are able to withdraw your stake!
 We recommend running Prysm in the simplest way possible for you, and not worrying too much about potentially small downtime.
 A validator only needs to be online 2/3's of the time in a given timeframe to remain profitable.